avatao/blog.avatao.com/_posts/2018-10-04-how-to-get-into-web-security-as-a-developer.md

 Start with the things you already know and make your understanding rock solid. **HTTP(S), XSS, SQL injections, CSRF, and alike might look too simple at first, but take the time to dig deeper and create the solid foundation needed to build on.**

 As a first step check out my [360 XSS](https://www.securitydrops.com/360-xss/) post and [Avatao's free XSS challenges](https://platform.avatao.com/paths/e65ee304-7299-40d0-bdd1-93f35c381560/challenges/fa6eaf92-2f17-11e6-bdf4-0800200c9a66).
 It'll get you up to speed regarding XSS and also give you an idea about what kind of depth to look for in further resources.
-Also, take a look at OWASP's cheatsheet series and browse the rest of the Avatao blog.
+Also, take a look at [OWASP's cheatsheet series](https://www.owasp.org/index.php/OWASP_Cheat_Sheet_Series) and browse the rest of the [our blog](https://blog.avatao.com/).
 Both are excellent sources of knowledge.

 While reading these materials, don't aim for completion.
 Aim for comprehension.
 Engage with the ideas in the articles, connect them with your pre-existing knowledgebase, map them to your experiences, identify critical lessons.
 Most importantly, do not take them as laws you need to obey.
-Practicing security is not about enforcing best practices, it's about making smart tradeoffs.
+Practicing security is not about enforcing best practices, it's about [making smart tradeoffs](https://www.securitydrops.com/security-for-software-engineers/).
 Onward.

 # Expose yourself to more security knowledge